1055 Willeo Road

 The Elementary Years for a student at High Meadows School are spent in a multi-age classroom with a two-year curriculum.
 Through inquiry, exploration, and planned lessons, students spend two years studying 12 major IB units of inquiry (6 related to the sciences, and 6 related to social/global studies).
-Our student-centered classrooms have two lead teachers facilitating learning, modeling citizenry, and nurturing social-emotional development.
+Our student-centered classrooms have low student to teacher ratios facilitating learning, differentiation, and nurturing social-emotional development.
 Classroom community is fostered through class meetings and by students sharing in decision making.
 Key academic development is supported by proven techniques and approaches including the “Contexts for Learning Mathematics” series by Catherine Fosnot and colleagues and the “Writer’s Workshop” by Lucy Caulkins.

 Continuing with the International Baccalaureate (IB) Primary Years Programme (PYP) curricular framework, our Fourth and Fifth Grade elementary students further develop as global citizens through exposure to issues that cross geographic boundaries and subject areas.
 They become more responsible for their own learning, which includes developing their own unit of inquiry for Exhibition, which is a culmination of the Primary Years Programme.
 Exhibition gives Fifth graders the opportunity to apply the skills and knowledge acquired through their earlier learning years to a global problem or issue.
 By investigating solutions and presenting their findings to the entire High Meadows community, students demonstrate the attributes of the learner profile and provide authentic assessment of understanding and development.